 Yes.
-The Sponsor has performed satisfactorily on the Port Monmouth, Greenbrook, Minish and Union Beach projects, which are currently in the construction phase, as well as other projects that are currently in a feasibility study.
+The Sponsor has performed satisfactorily on similar Federal cost-shared civil works projects such as the Port Monmouth, Greenbrook, Minish, and Union Beach, which are currently in the construction, as well as other projects that are in a feasibility level study.